MARTIMM/raku-mongodb-driver/README.md

   * Added document checks to inserts.
 No dollars on first char of keys and no dots in keys.
 This is checked on all levels.
 On top level the key ```_id``` is checked if the value is unique in te collection.
+  * Changes in code caused by upgrading from MongoDB 2.4 to 3.0.5.
+Many of the servers return messages were changed.
 * 0.24.0
   * Added version() and build_info() to MongoDB::Connection.
 * 0.23.2